canonical/kafka-operator/docs/explanation/cryptography.md

 Authentication among brokers is based on the SCRAM-SHA-512 protocol.
 Usernames and passwords are exchanged via peer relations, using Juju secrets from revision 168 of Charmed Apache Kafka.

-The Apache Kafka username and password, used by brokers to authenticate one another, are stored both in an Apache ZooKeeper zNode and in a JAAS configuration file on the Apache Kafka server in plain text format.
+The Apache Kafka username and password, used by brokers to authenticate one another, are stored both in an Apache ZooKeeper znode and in a JAAS configuration file on the Apache Kafka server in plain text format.

 The file needs to be readable and writable by root (as it is created by the charm) and readable by the `snap_daemon` user running the Apache Kafka server snap commands.